huaweicloud/terraform-provider-huaweicloud/docs/resources/cs_cluster.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the cloud stream service cluster resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the cloud stream service cluster resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new cloud stream service cluster resource.

-* `name` - (Required) Cluster name.
+* `name` - (Required, String) Cluster name.

-* `description` - (Optional) cluster description.
+* `description` - (Optional, String) cluster description.

-* `max_spu_num` - (Optional) Cluster maximum SPU number.
+* `max_spu_num` - (Optional, Int) Cluster maximum SPU number.

-* `subnet_cidr` - (Optional) Cluster sub segment.
+* `subnet_cidr` - (Optional, String, ForceNew) Cluster sub segment.
 Changing this parameter will create a new resource.

-* `subnet_gateway` - (Optional) Cluster subnet gateway.
+* `subnet_gateway` - (Optional, String, ForceNew) Cluster subnet gateway.
 Changing this parameter will create a new resource.

-* `vpc_cidr` - (Optional) Cluster VPC network segment.
+* `vpc_cidr` - (Optional, String, ForceNew) Cluster VPC network segment.
 Changing this parameter will create a new resource.

 ## Attributes Reference